-Las Vegas is a city where you can let loose and have fun, whether in casinos, at nightclubs, along the strip, or even simply around town.
-However, the law still applies to everyone, and a Las Vegas disorderly conduct lawyer knows the police have the power to cite you for several misdemeanor offenses, including:
+Las Vegas is a city where you can let loose and have fun, whether in casinos, at nightclubs, along the strip, or around town.
+However, the law still applies to everyone, and a Las Vegas disorderly conduct lawyer knows the police can cite you for several misdemeanor offenses.

-Whether you are a resident of the city or were visiting Nevada at the time of the incident, De Castroverde Law Group is here to help you navigate your disorderly conduct or disturb the peace charges.
+Whether you are a city resident or were visiting Nevada during the incident, De Castroverde Law Group is here to help you navigate your disorderly conduct or disturb the peace charges.
 Specifically, we can collect evidence related to your case, such as witness testimony or prove that the prosecution has insufficient evidence to prosecute.
 We are dedicated to helping our clients get their charges dismissed or their sentences reduced, depending on the details of your case.
 To find out more about our legal services, or to learn more about your case, call a Las Vegas criminal defense attorney at our firm today.

 Disorderly conduct does not have a concrete legal definition and is under expansive interpretation in Las Vegas.
 Generally, disorderly conduct is considered any behavior that causes others alarm or annoyance or any behavior that is likely to lead to unlawful behavior.
 Some common examples of disorderly conduct and disturbing the peace include:

 While many cases of disorderly conduct or disturbing the peace occur around casinos, bars, and nightclubs, you could also be cited or arrested for disorderly conduct during a protest, sit-in, or rally.